Getting there: Rt. 20 South to Rt. 53 East and follow signs (15 minute drive).

 as he called it, in 1793, mostly to be closer to his good

 friend, Thomas Jefferson, who lived 2.5 miles down the road.

 Annual celebration of Monroe's birthday on April 28.
 Open

 daily, 9 a.m.-6 p.m. from April through October, and 11 a.m.-5 p.m.
 November through March.

 Local residents and children $5; other adults $9.

 Getting there: Follow the signs from almost anywhere in town to Rt.
 53.

 Thomas Jefferson's home.
 Your ticket gets you a half-hour guided tour of the house and self-guided tours of the gardens and slave quarters.
 Open 8 a.m.-5 p.m. from March through October, and 9 a.m.-4:30 p.m.
 November through February.
-Take your student IDtickets are $6 for Charlottesville/Albemarle residents (free if you bring someone from out of town) and $14 for other adults.
+Discounts for students and locals who bring a paying adult: Tickets and Tours.